NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-08.md

 **Welfare effect of a price ceiling**:
 The welfare effect of a price ceiling is a measure of the economic efficiency of a price ceiling.
 It is calculated by <mark style="background: #ABF7F7A6;">comparing the total surplus in the market with and without the price ceiling.</mark>

-The welfare effect of a price ceiling is negative, as it leads to a decrease in total surplus.
+The <mark style="background: #FF5582A6;">welfare effect of a price ceiling is negative</mark>, as it leads to a decrease in total surplus.
 The decrease in total surplus is the result of the decrease in consumer surplus, which is larger than the decrease in producer surplus.

 ![[Pasted image 20230821221541.png]]